 - initiate litigation for dredge and fill violations that damage and destroy our mangroves.

 Long Bar Pointe

 Illegal mangrove trimming adjacent to the Aqua development is very concerning.
-A crude nutrient model indicates that the trimming and leftover debris is contributing to significant nitrogen inputs in the area (Personal Communication, Sarasota Bay Estuary Program, July 21, 2022).
-It is no wonder that the area is also plagued by recurring Lyngbya-type algal blooms.
+A crude nutrient model indicates that the trimming and leftover debris contribute to significant nitrogen inputs in the area (Personal Communication, Sarasota Bay Estuary Program, July 21, 2022).
+It is no wonder that this area is also plagued by recurring Lyngbya-type algal blooms.
 Suncoast Waterkeeper and others are recommending that the debris is cleaned up and the violators are held accountable.

 Rusty Chinnis, Chairman of Suncoast Waterkeeper was hearing from local fishing guides about the mangrove trimming that had taken place along the Sarasota Bay shoreline west of the Aqua development.
 On April 4, he received a complaint from Captain Justin Moore and went by boat to the area to document his concerns.
 He flew a drone and took pictures along the shoreline and what he observed alarmed him.
 There were large mature mangroves that had been cut, were denuded of leaves, and appeared dead.